OndrejSkerik/azure-project/README.md

 Provide Delta Lake solution based on Databricks notebooks.

-## Main tools of the project
+## Main tools used during the project

-1. Azure Data Factory - data ingestion and pipeline orchestration
+* Azure Data Factory - data ingestion and pipeline orchestration
-2. Azure Databricks - data transformation
+* Azure Databricks - data transformation

 Link to the Azure Databricks course on Udemy that helped me a lot with this project: